In October 2019, the International Coach Federation (ICF) shared the much anticipated updated version of the ICF Core Competency Model.

 - Creates or allows space for silence, pause or reflection

-Definition: Focuses on what the client is and is not saying to fully understand what is being communicated in the context of the client systems and to support client self-expression.
+Definition: ICF Credentialed Business Coach focuses on what the client is and is not saying to fully understand what is being communicated in the context of the client systems and to support client self-expression.

 - Considers the client’s context, identity, environment, experiences, values and beliefs to enhance